-Course Name: IB Physics SL

-Credits: 2 Length: 2 Year

-Prerequisites: Completion of Integrated Science 10 with a grade of B or above (recommended)
+Course Name: IB Physics SL Department: Science Credits: 2 Length: 2 Year Grade Level(s): 11 and 12 Prerequisites: Completion of Integrated Science 10 with a grade of B or above (recommended)

 Course Description: Physics is the most fundamental of the experimental sciences as it seeks to explain the universe itself.
 Topics studied in year one include mechanics, thermodynamics, waves and electricity, and magnetism.
 This course allows students to develop traditional practical skills and techniques and to increase facility in the use of mathematics, which is the language of physics.
 It also allows students to develop interpersonal, information and communication technology skills, which are essential in modern scientific endeavors and are important life-enhancing, transferable skills in their own right.
 Participation in the Group 4 project will promote an appreciation of multidisciplinary scientific research.